 While there were a number of influential psychologists who helped develop and popularize Behavioral Psychology, the man who unquestionably became the face of the movement was B.F.
 Skinner (March 20, 1904 – August 18, 1990).
 Similar to Ivan Pavlov, who made an important discovery about the development of habitual behavior that stood the test of time, so too did Skinner with his theory of operant conditioning.
 Where as the iconic Russian psychologist’s discovery related to involuntary biological responses and neutral environmental stimuli, however, the immortalized American’s findings revealed a distinctive type of conditioning that develops when individuals learn to associate positive and negative outcomes with their actions.
 Over time, these associations, which encourage and discourage particular behaviors, are strengthened through what Skinner called reinforcement.

 To study and verify his theory of operant conditioning, the famed Harvard psychologist developed an experimental apparatus known as the Skinner Box which allowed him to test and monitor animals as they interact with their environment.
-Thanks to his work, numerous professional and educational organizations still rely upon Skinner’s theory to motivate their employees and students.
+Thanks to his work, numerous professional and educational organizations still rely upon Skinner’s theory to motivate their employees and students, some of his theories and work will still be used in degree courses like an educational physchology course offered by somewhere like Rutgers Online.
 In addition to operant conditioning, Skinner also developed a number of other behavioral theories and published 21 books including his 1938 psychology classic The Behavior of Organisms and his 1948 novel Walden Two which was based upon his scientific research.
 Although many of his behavioral hypotheses have fallen out of favor since he passed away, Skinner’s contributions to the field, honorary degrees and awards speak for themselves.
 In fact, his career was so impactful that some believe him to be the most influential psychologist of the 20th century.
 The eminent behaviorist, who didn’t believe men can ultimately make decisions with free will, told us:

 Behavior is shaped and maintained by its consequences.”